IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-It is worth noting that, as described in Appendix I of {{ITU-T_G.694.1}}, a fixed-grid can also be described as a flexible grid with constraints: for example a 50GHz fixed-grid can be described as a flexible-grid which supports only m=4 and values of n which are only multiplier of 8.
+It is worth noting that, as described in Appendix I of {{ITU-T_G.694.1}}, a fixed-grid can also be described as a flexible grid with constraints: for example, a 50GHz fixed-grid can be described as a flexible-grid which supports only m=4 and values of n which are only multiplier of 8.